miso-lims/miso-lims/docs/admin/site-configuration.md

 The genomeFolder to be used when exporting sample sheets

-### `miso.pools.samplesheet.dragenversion`
+### `miso.pools.samplesheet.dragenVersion`

 The version of Illumina DRAGEN to be used when exporting sample sheets

-### `miso.pools.samplesheet.NovaSeqXSeries`
+### `miso.pools.samplesheet.novaSeqXSeries`

-The value that maps to the NovaSeqXSeries instrument
+The instrument model alias that maps to the NovaSeqXSeries instrument

-### `miso.pools.samplesheet.compressionformat`
+### `miso.pools.samplesheet.compressionFormat`

 The fastq compression format to be used when exporting Illumina DRAGEN sample sheets.
+Currently available formats include "gzip" and "ora".
 Defaults to "gzip" if unspecified.